Molecular-Nanophotonics/TrackerLab/README.md

 ### Required Packages:

-In addition the following Python packages are required:
+The following extra packages are required:

 1. nptdms
 2. pyqtgraph